abinit/abinit/doc/tutorial/eph4mob.md

 and the second one (datasets 2-3) computes the dense WFK that will be used to evaluate the mobility.
 We also compute a denser WFK file that will be used with the double-grid method explained later.

-We want to compute the mobility of electrons in the conduction band, therefore we need to consider conduction bands in the computation of the WFK ([[nband]] = 8).
+As we want to compute the mobility of electrons in the conduction band, we need to consider conduction bands in the computation of the WFK ([[nband]] = 8).

 Copy the file in the *Work_eph4mob* directory, and run ABINIT: